HLTH 2006 Exercise Prescription for General Populations

 Coordinator Chloe Taylor Opens in new window

-Description In 2016, this unit is replaced by 401143 - Exercise Prescription I. The exercise prescription area is designed to give students an understanding of and experience in exercise prescription and fitness program construction for the general population of all ages and both genders, including pre exercise screening and fitness testing.
+Description In 2016, this subject is replaced by 401143 - Exercise Prescription I. The exercise prescription area is designed to give students an understanding of and experience in exercise prescription and fitness program construction for the general population of all ages and both genders, including pre exercise screening and fitness testing.
 It will focus on the development of general health related fitness programs, which improve aerobic and anaerobic fitness, flexibility, muscular strength and endurance, including resistance training.
 Students will design, implement and evaluate a self-prescribed exercise program as well as provide one-to-one training sessions for fellow students.

 School Health Sciences